Sharing is caring!

 6 Places to Take in Des Moines History

 Have you ever wondered about the history of Des Moines, Iowa?
-There are six great places to take in Des Moines history from the change in leadership to animals, agriculture and the people that once graced our beautiful city.
+There are six great places to take in Des Moines history from the change in leadership to animals, agriculture, and the people that once graced our beautiful city.
 If you grew up in Des Moines, many of you may remember class field trips to a few of these historic locations.
-Take a look at my six places to explore, have fun and learn about Des Moines, Iowa.
+Take a look at my six places to explore, have fun, and learn about Des Moines, Iowa.

 Living History Farms

 One of my favorite places to take in several centuries of history in Des Mones, Iowa specifically agriculture.
-Living History Farms offers 300 years of history through their camps and interactive outdoor history museum.
+Living History Farms offers 300 years of history through its camps and interactive outdoor history museum.
 From the Flynn Mansion to the old drug shop there is so much hands-on fun for everyone.

 Iowa State Capitol